Useradd vs Adduser: What's the Difference?

 First, let’s have a look at the default behavior of the useradd command.
 Have you ever run the following command?

 I am yet to see a distribution where this command has created a complete user account.
 Even after setting a password for the new user, you would need to use additional options with it.

-For example, on my system, the above command added the following entry in the /etc/
+For example, on my system, the above command added the following entry in the /etc/passwd file.

 First, the second field contains ‘x’.
 This means that the placeholder for password information is in /etc/shadow.
 But I have not set a password.
 This means test user will not be able to log in.

 Second, the home directory.
 The thing is that /home/test does not exist.
 Even after you set a password, an error will occur if the user logs in.
-Depending on other configuration, your Linux system may prevent a user without a valid home directory to login.
+Depending on other configurations, your Linux system may prevent a user without a valid home directory to login in.
 Most probably, user test would be allowed to log in on your system, at least in text mode.
 But user test will not be allowed to create his home directory.

 Adduser is an interactive high-level utility.
-It uses the low level utility useradd as a backend.
-Settings in /etc/login.defs will be used when using adduser.
-On Debian based distros, even the man page recommends its use over the useradd command.
+It uses the low-level utility useradd as a backend.
+Settings in /etc/login.defs will be used while using the adduser command.
+On Debian-based distros, even the man page recommends its use over the useradd command.

 Calling adduser with just a username will walk you through a series of questions.

-After answering a few questions, a complete user account will be created.
-The new user is ready to log in through your login manager or in the text mode.
+After answering a few questions, a complete user account with a home directory will be created.
+The new user is ready to log in through your login manager or in text mode.